-Save the data with Save 1 (.kon) (.kon, see book 'Line Positions and Data Formats - Version 2022' 4.1.4) for normal experimental data or Save 2 (.dat) (.dat) for parameter-dependent series (see book 'Line Positions and Data Formats - Version 2022' 4.1.5).
+Save the data with Save 1 (.con) (.con, see book 'Line Positions and Data Formats - Version 2023' 4.1.4) for normal experimental data or Save 2 (.dat) (.dat) for parameter-dependent series (see book 'Line Positions and Data Formats - Version 2023' 4.1.5).

 Print transfers the table to a printer, Next Windows displays the next part of the table in case of a large number of peaks.
-In case of a very large number of spectra windows the user can define the first displayed window with First Window (1-20) 11.
+In case of a very large number of spectra windows the user can define the first displayed window with First Window (1 - 20) 11.
 The possible window numbers are displayed into the button (e.g. 1 - 20).
 The quantification table can be exported via the 'Copy - Paste function' using Copy or with Export (see Fig. 39).
 The dialogue can be closed with Cancel.

-With the call Load Sens.-Fact./Sigma Values a list box will show all files with extension .SEN from the folder 'My documents\Unfit_2022_User_Files\sensitivity factors'.
-These files are different sets of empirical sensitivity factors (e.g. Wagner-XPS-SF.sen contains Wagner factors for XPS) or theoretical ionization cross sections σ (e.g. AlScofld.SEN contains Scofield values [27] for AlK ${\alpha}$ excitation).
+With the call Load Sens.-Fact/Sigma Values a list box will show all files with extension .SEN from the folder 'My documents\Unfit_2023_User_Files\sensitivity factors'.
+These files are different sets of empirical sensitivity factors (e.g. Wagner-XPS-SF.sen contains Wagner factors for XPS) or theoretical ionization cross sections σ (e.g. AlScofld.SEN contains Scofield values [27] for AlK α excitation).
 Files from empirical factors can be distinguished from the theoretical calculated ones by starting the file names with the letters WAG.

-Fig. 34.
-Example of a presentation 'XY 3D Colour Profile' of a test profile of SiO2 and Si with UNIFIT 2022, the plot was created using UNIFIT and then inserted as graph into Word document via copy and paste, the maxima (white) of the Si-peak areas are shown in the centre and edges, the plot corresponds with Fig. 32, project: Unifit_2022_User_Files\test spectra\Test35-AreaScan-Si2p-24x24.ufp, window 580
+Fig. 33.
+Example of a presentation 'XY 3D Plot -45°' of a test profile of SiO2 and Si with UNIFIT 2023, the plot was created using UNIFIT and then inserted as graph into Word document via copy and paste, the minima of the SiO2-peak areas are shown in the centre and edges, project: Unifit_2023_User_Files\test spectra\Test35-AreaScan-Si2p-24x24.ufp

-Files for individual sensitivity factors for special equipments can be generated by users with any editor programme or directly in UNIFIT with the call [Information - Add/Edit/Show

-Sens.Fact./Sigma Values] (see 3.7.14).
-The required file structure for the ASCII data is presented in book 'Line Positions and Data Formats- Version 2022' 5.3.
+Files for individual sensitivity factors for special equipments can be generated by users with any editor programme or directly in UNIFIT with the call [Information - Add/Edit/Show Sens.Fact./Sigma Values] (see 3.7.14).
+The required file structure for the ASCII data is presented in book 'Line Positions and Data Formats- Version 2023' 5.3.

 With the call Load Transmission Function the predetermined factors of the transmission function can be loaded to calculate the sensitivity factors and integrate these improved values into the concentration analysis (If E_0 is zero or negative, then the default value 1000 eV is used).
 This procedure can only be used if the Scofield factors and the inelastic mean free path of the electrons (IMFP or λ) are loaded in advance.
-Into the Wagner sensitivity factors a roughly approximated transmission function E^{-1} is already included.
+Into the Wagner sensitivity factors, a roughly approximated transmission function E^{-1} is already included.
 UNIFIT uses the following equation for the calculation of IMFP: